IMG_0392 copy.jpeg

 Publications

-"The Growing Need for “Non-Traditional Hours” Met by Underpaid In-Home Providers" (with Larissa Petrucci, Lola Loustaunau, Mary King, and Ellen Kaye Scott).
+"The Growing Need for “Non-Traditional Hours” Met by Underpaid In-Home Providers" (with Larissa Petrucci, Lola Loustaunau, Mary C. King, and Ellen Kaye Scott).
 Labor Education and Research Center (2022).

 Describes the long, irregular, badly paid and too often unpaid hours home-based childcare providers work to care for the children of Oregon’s working class families.